espruino/EspruinoDocs/README.md

     * APPEND_KEYWORD: Keyword        ; Append a list of pages that match the keyword
     * USES: Comma,Separated,List  ; Defines parts that are used by the given tutorial
     * APPEND_USES: part              ; Append a list of pages that have this part in their USES_PARTS list
+    * APPEND_JSDOC: filename         ; Append JavaScript documentation based on the JS in the given file

 It also looks for a title (second line, after copyright notices) which it uses to create the title of the HTML page (and of links to it).